How to Identify and Calculate Fringe Benefits In Your Employee Expenses

 Fringe benefits are any benefits that you give employees in addition to their salaries or hourly wages.
 This includes incentives given to only certain employees, such as bonuses or awards.
 The IRS requires employees to attribute, or “impute,” value to these non-wage benefits and report it as taxable income.

-IRS Publication 15-B specifies the many non-taxable fringe benefits you do not need to include in the recipient’s pay.
+IRS Publication 15-B specifies the many non-taxable fringe benefits you do not need to include in a calculation of the recipient’s pay.
 These exceptions apply for a number of reasons.
-Some benefits are negligibly small (known as “de minimis”), or exist on site and can only be used by employees (in-office gyms), or are incidental to the employer’s main business (such as when restaurant employees eat for free).
+Some benefits are negligibly small (known as “de minimis”), or exist on site and can only be used by employees (for example, in-office gyms), or are incidental to the employer’s main business (such as when restaurant employees eat for free).
 Additionally, a number of taxable fringe benefits are withheld up to a certain dollar value.
-Commuter passes, for example, don’t count as fringe benefits as long as they’re under $255.
+Commuter passes, for example, don’t count as fringe benefits as long as they’re under $260 in tax year 2018.

 Outside of that document’s specifications, any perk offered as an inducement to work is taxable.
 It’s your finance team’s job to gross up the value of those fringe benefits so that your employees—full-time or not—can report the imputed income on their taxes.